rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_search_tree/binary_search_tree.md

    3. **if Z has both left and right child:** these are the steps:
-      1. get the inorder successor(the node with the smallest value in the right subtree of Z) of Z. It guarantee to not have a left child (but might have a right child).
+      1. get the inOrder successor(the node with the smallest value in the right subtree of Z) of Z. It guarantee to not have a left child (but might have a right child).
-      2. if the inorder successor is Z's immediate right child, replace the value of Z with the value of inorder successor and modify Z's right child to point to inorder successor's right child.
+      2. if the inOrder successor is Z's immediate right child, replace the value of Z with the value of inOrder successor and modify Z's right child to point to inOrder successor's right child.
-      3. if the inorder successor lies within Z's right subtree but is not Z's immediate right child, replace the value of Z with the value of inorder successor and modify inorder successor's parent's left child to point to inorder successor's right child.
+      3. if the inOrder successor lies within Z's right subtree but is not Z's immediate right child, replace the value of Z with the value of inOrder successor and modify inOrder successor's parent's left child to point to inOrder successor's right child.

+4. **traversal** -> depthFirst(inOrder, postOrder, preOrder), except levelFirst traversal,are already implemented in the BinaryNode(check in binary_tree.dart) in which binary search tree can use for node traversal. (you can also implement levelFirstTraversal directly in BinaryNode if you want to add that functionality in Binary search tree {port it from TreeNode in general_tree.dart file}).

-##### applications of binary tree:
+##### applications of binary search tree:
+1. BSTs can be used in encryption algorithms such as RSA, which is a public-key encryption algorithm used in secure communication protocols.
+RSA uses a BST to generate public and private keys.
+2. BSTs can be used to compress data by storing frequently occurring values in a smaller space and less frequently occurring values in a larger space.
+This technique is used in many applications, including image and audio compression, data transmission, and file compression.
+3. BSTs can be used to implement decision trees, which are used in machine learning and artificial intelligence to model decisions and predict outcomes.
+Decision trees are used in many applications, including medical diagnosis, financial analysis, and marketing research.
+4. BSTs are used for indexing in databases.

 ##### key points:
+1. BST is a powerful data structure for holding sorted data.
+2. Elements of the binary search tree must be comparable.
+You can achieve this using a generic constraint or by supplying a closure to perform the comparison.
+3. The time complexity for insert, remove and contains methods in a BST is O(log n).
+4. Performance will degrade to O(n) as the tree becomes unbalanced.
+This is undesirable, but self-balancing trees such as the AVL tree can overcome the problem.